Monika16/Log-Analysis/README.md

 1. Download the project.
 2. Place newsdatadb.py in the same folder as newsdata.sql
 3. Change directory to the folder where newsdatadb.py is present.
+4. Execute `psql -d news -f create_views.sql` command to create view arview.
-4. Execute by command `python newsdatadb.py` in the command prompt.
+5. Execute by command `python newsdatadb.py` in the command prompt.
-5. Review the output.
+6. Review the output.

 ## Queries written
 1. What are the most popular three articles of all time?